CyyyP4ERPnk/CDR-Demo/README.md

 Since we also want to access Kibana through a load balancer, we’ll create an instance group for that too.

-You configure your load balancer with health-checks and forwarding rules. // REVISIT TO ADD MORE INFO
+You configure your load balancer with health-checks and forwarding rules.

 **It's important to also create firewall rules.
 We want to allow internal communication between the nodes in the subnet, allowing load balancer and health checks to communicate with the VMs, but also make sure to block out unwanted traffic.**